Truls Hauge MD, PhD, Associate Professor

 Features / Benefits

-The BD Stent disintegrates in the human body and disappears completely in 11 to 12 weeks.
+The BD Stent degrades in the human body usually in 3 to 4 months.
 This reduces the number of interventions and hospital visits.

 The stent is made of polydioxanone, an absorbable material (polymer) used in medicine as a surgical suture for more than 30 years.

 Stent integrity and radial force are maintained for 6 to 8 weeks after implantation.
-Subsequently, the radial force gradually decreases until the complete disintegration of the material after 11 to 12 weeks.
+Subsequently, the radial force gradually decreases until the degradation of the material after 3 to 4 months.